Timing, Fundamentals, and Diversification of PagSeguro Digital Ltd. (PAGS) - The Dwinnex

 Earnings Estimates

-Current recommendations for the stock of the company come from 11 analysts.
+The firm’s stock currently is rated by 11 analysts.
 On average, analysts expect EPS of $0.24 for the current quarter, with a high estimate of $0.35 and a low estimate of $0.2, while EPS last year was $0.26.
 The consensus estimate for the next quarter is $0.2, with high estimates of $0.27 and low estimates of $0.11.

 Analysts are recommending an EPS of between $1.14 and $0.83 for the fiscal current year, implying an average EPS of $0.93.
 EPS for the following year is $1.02, with 14 analysts recommending between $1.64 and $0.86.